 This Oxford Handbook challenges basic concepts that have informed the study of sociolinguistics since its inception in the 1960s.

-Pennycook, A.D.
-2016, 'Mobile times, mobile terms: The trans-super-poly-metro movement' in Coupland, N. (ed), Sociolinguistics: Theoretical debates, Cambridge University Press, UK, pp. 201-217.View/Download from: UTS OPUS or Publisher's site
+Pennycook, AD 2016, 'Mobile times, mobile terms: The trans-super-poly-metro movement' in Coupland, N (ed), Sociolinguistics: Theoretical debates, Cambridge University Press, UK, pp. 201-217.View/Download from: Publisher's site

 The first aim of this chapter is to provide an overview of these different frameworks, weighing up the different approaches and discussing their similarities and differences.
 All focus on contexts of multiple, mixed language use (while also trying to escape these notions of multiplicity and mixing) with an interest in talking in terms of repertoires of linguistic resources rather than bilingualism, code-mixing, or code-switching.
 While there are some differences between these different approaches, they have much in common.
 Their irruption into the world of sociolinguistics raises at least two questions: To what extent do these new terminologies reflect a changing sociolinguistic world marked by greater diversity, mobility, and language contact (as the notion of superdiversity suggests), or to what extent is this rather a shift in theory that could apply to all eras of sociolinguistic interaction?
 Does this signal a major paradigm shift...

-Pennycook, A.D.
-2015, 'Early Literacies and Linguistic Mobilities' in Stroud, C. (ed), Language, Literacy and DiversityMoving Words, Routledge.
+Pennycook, AD 2015, 'Early Literacies and Linguistic Mobilities' in Stroud, C (ed), Language, Literacy and DiversityMoving Words, Routledge, Abingdon, UK.

 Discussing a number of examples of language practices in different Asian contexts from a job advertisement for English teachers in Vietnam, to injunctions to speak good English in Singapore, from mission statements on a Philippine convent wall, to an article about temple elephants in India this paper argues that it is not so much language as language ideology that is the object of language policy.
 While ostensibly dealing with the distribution and regulation of languages, language policies are generally about something else entirely, be it educational, ideological or cultural regulation.
 Local language practices, meanwhile, may appear to be subject to language policies, but since language policies are always about a different understanding of language, it is this understanding rather than the practices themselves, that are at stake.
 By insisting on the plannability of language, state authorities insist that a sterile and state-serving view of language is the language ideology we should adhere to.
 State language policies, therefore, have more to do with the regulation of language ideologies than with the regulation of local language practices, which, despite attempts to contain them, always exceed confinement.